 - The user plane entry point for the Application Function is the MBSF-U via MB2-U or xMB-U.

-- If the MBSF-C is not collocated with the NEF, the reference point between the NEF and MBSF-C is MB2-C or xMB-C
+- - The NEF and MBSF-C may be collocated

-- The NEF and MBSF-C may be collocated.
+- If the MBSF-C is not collocated with the NEF, the reference point between the NEF and MBSF-C is MB2-C or xMB-C.

 - Configuration Option 3: MBSF, MB2-C/xMB-C towards AF